29.07.24

 • You should be able to meet the parents and have a look at the breeding/ whelping facilities.

-• If the shop is not willing or not able to disclose this information with you, you should be careful and aware that there may be a reason for it.
+If the shop is not willing or not able to disclose this information with you, you should be careful and aware that there may be a reason for it.

 Pet shops are gradually changing and there are a number of pet shops that actually re-home puppies.
 But even in this case, please make sure you research where the puppy is from.
 The pet shop should be able to let you know which rescue organisation or shelter the puppies are from and should be able to share their contact details with you for you to follow up with them.
 The rescue organisation should be able to give you more detailed information about the puppy such as:

-• where the puppy is from or where it was found
+• Where the puppy is from or where it was found.

-• any details of history that is known (litter size, parents history, etc.)
+• Any details of history that is known (litter size, parents history, etc.).

-• any behavioural assessments that have been done and their results
+• Any behavioural assessments that have been done and their results.

-• how long the puppy has been in the shop and has it been anywhere else between the pet shop and the shelter/pound
+• How long the puppy has been in the shop and has it been anywhere else between the pet shop and the shelter/pound?

-• any health issues the puppy may have had at the time of rescue/ surrender and medical treatments
+• Any health issues the puppy may have had at the time of rescue/ surrender and medical treatments.

-• they should be able to answer any further questions you have about the puppy
+• They should be able to answer any further questions you have about the puppy.

 In summary…

-There are a few options for sourcing a puppy, and we recommend that you always take the time to ask the right questions and do your due diligence (for your sake and the puppy’s sake).
+There are a number of options for sourcing a puppy, and we recommend that you always take the time to ask the right questions and do your due diligence (for your sake and the puppy’s sake).
 If you purchase your dog from a breeder, you should make sure that you get it from a responsible breeder.
 This is your best bet to find a well-socialized, healthy puppy without genetic defects and with a sound temperament.

 And remember, if at any stage any stage before or even after the purchase you don’t feel comfortable with a breeder or pet shop, you should never be afraid to cancel the purchase or adoption.